 Nuances of the Currency Markets

 Currencies trade 24 hours a day, but the volume in particular currencies is typically concentrated around the local market hours and trading times at the nearest of the three main trading hubs: Asia (Tokyo, Singapore, and Hong Kong), Europe (London), and the Americas (New York).
 Although futures exist on many currencies, the bulk of FX transactions occur in the over-the-counter interbank markets through spot transactions, forward transactions, and swaps.
 Tullett Prebon Group Inc., ICAP, and the WM Company provide commonly followed fixing times, but nearly every broker-dealer also provides fixing prices at other designated times.
-Real-time quotes are becoming increasingly available via Bloomberg and Reuters data services.
+Real-time quotes are generally available via Bloomberg and Reuters data services.
 For example, Bloomberg produces real-time composite quotes, while Tullett Prebon Group and others have real-time feeds for contracts on currencies available via Reuters and Bloomberg.
 The less liquid and less accessible the currency, the greater will be the variability in pricing.
 The general point is the fact that the currency market is an over-the-counter marketplace with varying times of liquidity and accessibility.
 The ETP issuer has the challenge of defining an Intraday Indicative Value and creating an investment strategy using the currency and money market instruments to best serve the end investor.

 Currency ETPs are generally more volatile than broad-based ETFs and can be affected by various factors which may include changes in national debt levels and trade deficits, domestic and foreign inflation rates, domestic and foreign interest rates, and global or regional political, regulatory, economic or financial events.
 ETPs that track a single currency or exchange rate may exhibit even greater volatility.
 Currency ETPs which use futures, options or other derivative instruments may involve still greater risk, and performance can deviate significantly from the performance of the referenced currency or exchange rate, particularly over longer holding periods.